TAN: Tax Deduction and Collection Account Number

-A. TAN is a unique identification number which is allotted to persons who are deducting or collecting tax at source.
-PAN is a unique number allotted to assessees like individuals, companies etc. for financial transactions, income tax returns etc.
+TAN is a unique identification number allotted to persons who are deducting or collecting tax at source.
+PAN is a unique number allotted to assessees like individuals, companies, etc., for financial transactions, income tax returns, etc.

-Q- Is it mandatory to fill TAN section on TDS/TCS/ AIR slips?
+Q- Is filling the TAN section on TDS/TCS/ AIR slips mandatory?

-Yes, it is mandatory to mention TAN number on these documents otherwise the request will not be accepted and documents would return.
+Yes, it is mandatory to mention the TAN number on these documents; otherwise, the request will not be accepted, and the documents would return.

-Q- How can I get my TAN changed to new format?
+Q- How can I get my TAN changed to a new format?

-If your TAN is still in old format then you can check for the new format online by entering old details or alternatively visit the nearest TIN-FCs center.
+If your TAN is still in the old format, you can check for the new format online by entering old details or visiting the nearest TIN-FCs center.

 - Form 16: What is Form 16?
 Form 16 Meaning, Format & How to Upload